 At the heart of Hong Kong's holiday celebrations lies Winterfest.
 This elaborate takeover of Statue Square is organized by the Hong Kong Tourism Board and features a towering Christmas tree, Santa's grotto, and a choir belting out Christmas carols.
 Winterfest runs the whole month of December and culminates with a Symphony of Lights and fireworks display to usher in the New Year.
 Admission is free.

-See the Theme Park and Museum Displays
+Theme Park and Museum Displays

 Both Hong Kong Disneyland and Ocean Park deck the halls by lining their venues with trees, lights, and fake snow.
 Expect Santa to make an appearance at both places, complete with his entourage of reindeers and elves.
 And while Ocean Park is the go-to theme park for Hong Kong locals, it's safe to say Disneyland steals the show around Christmas time.
 Main Street is decked to the nines with Christmas lights and gingerbread houses.
 And Mickey and friends strut their stuff in holiday-themed parades throughout December.